Files

 4

-Create the clip (which resets this dialog, so you can repeat these steps for each clip)
+Create the file (which resets this dialog, so you can repeat these steps for each segment)

 Please refer to the section Trimming & Slicing for more ways to cut and slice clips directly in the timeline.

-If you want your clips available outside of your OpenShot project, or want to copy all your video assets to one place, you can do this with the Export Clips dialog.
-Simply Ctrl+Click to select any clips or files you like, then Right Click and choose Export Clips.
+If you want your split file segments available outside of your OpenShot project, or want to copy all your video assets to one place, you can do this with the Export Files dialog.
+Simply Ctrl+Click to select all the files you like, then Right Click and choose Export Files.
 In the dialog that appears, choose a destination folder, and click Export.

-NOTE: This will export each clip using its original video profile (width, height, framerate, aspect ratio, etc…).
-It also supports any Split Clip (described above).
-For example, if you have split a long video file into many different clips (and named them), you can now export all the clips as separate video files (using the original clip’s video profile).
+NOTE: This will export each file or file segment using its original video profile (width, height, framerate, aspect ratio, etc…).
+It also supports any Split File (described above).
+For example, if you have split a long video file into many different segments (and named them), you can now export all the segments as separate video files (using the original file’s video profile).

 _images/export-clips-dialog.jpg